French chef Veyrat seals comeback with third Michelin star

 - Perfumed cream of kaffir lime -

-The 45-year-old is best known for his Mediterranean-influenced recipes, including John Dory, crab and caviar served in a perfumed cream of kaffir lime, and whiting in a butter moose swimming in a reduction of chicken and truffle with truffled mashed potatoes.
+The 45-year-old is best known for his Mediterranean-influenced recipes, including John Dory, crab and caviar served in a perfumed cream of kaffir lime.

+Laureates pose at the end of the Michelin guide award ceremony at La Salle Musicale in Boulogne-Billancourt near Paris on February 5, 2018

 Flamboyant French chef Marc Veyrat, who is rarely seen without his black Savoyard hat and cape, has now won the top three-star Michelin rating for three different restaurants over the course of his career